There's Gold in Digital Onboarding

 But many banks see the digital onboarding process as an expense center, rather than an ROI enhancer.
-As a result they find many reasons to avoid setting an onboarding project in motion, unwittingly giving up the golden opportunities for improved ROI that digital account opening brings.
-Once you learn how to overcome those objections, and where the golden nuggets lie, you’ll be ready to map out your own onboarding venture.
+As a result they find many reasons to avoid offering a digital onboarding environment to customers, unwittingly giving up the golden opportunities for the improved customer experience, loyalty, and ROI that it it brings.
+Once you realize the advantage this gives you, the competitive nature of the marketplace recognize challenges, and where the golden nuggets lie, you’ll be ready to map out your own onboarding venture.
 Which isn’t as hard as you might think.

-Digital onboarding is a leadership mission, not one that can be driven from below.
-Everyone in middle management naturally seeks to hold onto the status quo, and sees only risks and roadblocks.
-The first objection comes from the IT department: “We don’t have the talent, and we can’t afford to hire it.”
+The first challenge often comes from an overwhelmed IT department: “We don’t have the talent to enable digital onboarding, and we can’t afford to hire it.”
 IT is almost always suffering under the weight of project backlogs, and considers this objection obvious.
-Your answer is that you’ll be outsourcing most of the complexity of onboarding, and that once onboarding is complete, the backlog of IT projects will vanish, because you’ve selected an onboarding platform that meets all your near-term operational and marketing needs.
+Your response should be that you’ll be outsourcing most of the complexity of digital onboarding.
+There are turnkey, cloud-based solutions in the market that start with fundamental origination requirements and grow to build sophisticated, extensible solutions.
+There is no need to build, when you can buy a world-class solution.

-The next line of objections comes from Compliance.
+For financial services firms, the next hurdle is typically from Compliance.
 Traditionally compliance processes depend on a mountain of paperwork: policy documents, operational procedures, audit trails, and a massive security infrastructure.
 It’s true that legacy banking requires this “back-office” complexity.
 But quality onboarding platforms design compliance and security capabilities in at the start, with fully automated policy enforcement, procedural workflows, extensive audit controls, and multiple layers of security.
 Most risks are programmed out of processes, by dint of hard and fast algorithmic controls.

-The last line of objections is the customer-facing marketing staff: “Our customers require a personal touch, along with guidance from our decades of financial expertise.
+The last obstacle can be the customer-facing marketing staff: “Our customers require a personal touch, along with guidance from our decades of financial expertise.
 They value that personal relationship, and won’t give it up.”
 But the facts don’t support that objection.
 Not only do customers not rely on local banker expertise, they would prefer to have their hands directly on the levers of financial power.
 A 2021 Forbes survey reports that 76% of Americans prefer banking via mobile app over branch visits or even phone calls.
-Online is expanding across sectors — a fact that fintech companies have exploited to capture low hanging profitable business from legacy banks.
+Online is expanding across sectors -- a fact that fintech companies have exploited to capture low hanging profitable business from legacy banks.

 The Gold

-The entire objective of digital onboarding is to increase ROI.
+The entire objective of digital onboarding is to improve customer experience while growing portfolio profitability without taking on added risk or jeopardizing compliance.
 It does this by reducing customer and back-office friction in two ways:

 - By segmenting the onboarding process at the customer’s convenience, through regulatory “know your client” (KYC) identification checkpoints.
 As customers gradually increase their “KYC level,” new products become available to them automatically.